'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 I love all the billboards but this is my favorite, I saw it again today and the story is definitely true sportsmanship and should but told to every child and athlete. there is a spot in my heart for those girls and how much they care!

-M.C. over 4 years ago from Massachusetts
+M.C. almost 5 years ago from Massachusetts

 I saw this story on ESPN and nearly brought me to tears.
 The sportsmanship shown here is a total antithesis to almost 100% of today's athletes.
 I wish all the best for the all the girls of the Central Washington team.
 The girls who showed us true sportsmanship, and how the game should be played.